QuantEcon/lecture-python-advanced/source/rst/smoothing.rst

 the state :math:`x_t` described by :eq:`cs_15`.

-Please recall that in the LQ permanent income model studied in first lecture on the `permanent income model <https://python-intro.quantecon.org/perm_income.html>`__, the state is
+Please recall that in the LQ permanent income model studied in  `permanent income model <https://python-intro.quantecon.org/perm_income.html>`__, the state is
 :math:`x_t, b_t`, where :math:`b_t` is a complicated function of past state vectors :math:`x_{t-j}`.

 Notice that in contrast to that incomplete markets model, at time :math:`t` the state vector is :math:`x_t` alone  in our complete markets model.